dejvidEm/dejvidEm/README.md

 Just boring code I wrk on

-My name is David btw
+My name is David and I am 19

 AI whisperer, teaching machines to think.